ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     :arg int pretty: Prettify the document source for better readability.
 PDF objects will be reformatted to look like the default output of :meth:`Document.xref_object`.

     :arg int noNewId: Suppress the update of the file's `/ID` field.
 If the file happens to have no such field at all, also suppress creation of a new one.
-Default is `False`, so every save will lead to an updated file identification.
+Default is `false`, so every save will lead to an updated file identification.

     :arg int permissions: Set the desired permission levels.
 See :ref:`PermissionCodes` for possible values.
 Default is granting all.